ppy/osu-wiki/wiki/Beatmap/Pattern/Mania/Jacks/en.md

 ## Chordjack

 **Chordjacks** features a mix of different types of jacks along with chords.
-Commonly, this term is only used for patterns more dense than [quadstreams](mania/streams/quadstreams) and as such a more frequent usage of chords is required.
+Commonly, this term is only used for patterns denser than [quadstreams](mania/streams/quadstreams) and as such a more frequent usage of chords is required.

 ![](img/chordjack.png)